Tax Reform Education Changes and How It Impacts Your Tax Return

-Tax Tip: Taxpayers enrolled at least half time in the first four years of undergraduate school may be able to claim the AOC instead.
-Taxpayers enrolled less than half-time may be able to claim the lifetime learning credit.
+Taxpayers enrolled at least half time in the first four years of undergraduate school may be able to claim the AOC instead.
+Taxpayers enrolled less than half time may be able to claim the lifetime learning credit.

 The TCJA did not make changes to the student loan interest deduction.

-Tax tip: The student loan deduction is claimed by people making student loan payments.
-It has an income-based phaseout, and a small percentage of people do not qualify for the deduction because of the phaseout.
+The student loan deduction is claimed by people making student loan payments.
+It has an income-based phase-out, and a small percentage of people do not qualify for the deduction because of the phase-out.
 Taxpayers who refinance their student loans generally may continue to claim the deduction.

-The TCJA modifies the exclusion for cancelled student loans.
+The TCJA modified the exclusion for cancelled student loans.

 Income from the cancellation of debt is generally subject to tax.
 However, there are a limited number of exceptions taxpayers can use to exclude cancelled debts from income.
-The TCJA left in place rules that allowed certain qualifying students to exclude cancellation of student loan debt from income.
+Certain qualifying students can still exclude cancellation of student loan debt from income.